dfrechdev/create-apex-js-app/README.md

 npm run dev
 ```

-This will create the bundled JavaScript and CSS files with your transformed source code in the "dist" folder.
+This will create the bundled JavaScript and CSS files with your transformed source code in the `dist` folder.
 Further it will watch the source folder for changes and will rebundle the file whenever a change occurs.

 ### Create documentation